salvlan/Pastaverse/README.md

 ![Home page of the Web Application](description_gifs/home_page.gif "Home page of the Web Application")
 ## Project Structure:
 1. Core App (core):
-    - Common functionalities such as user authentication, base templates, and global settings using the power of Django.
+    - Common functionalities such as base templates, and global settings using the power of Django.
 2. Menu App (menu):
     - Utilizes Django models and templates to handle menu items, categories, and pricing in a flexible and efficient manner.
 3. Ordering App (ordering):